zahahah/tunnelview/README.md

 - **Always-on SSH forwarding** – `TunnelService` + `TunnelManager` keep a local port open (default `8090`) and reconnect with smart backoff, IPv4 forcing, host-key pinning, and stateful notifications.
 - **Dynamic endpoints** – The app listens to `ntfy.sh` topics over SSE/WebSockets (`NtfySseService`) and periodically syncs a fallback host:port from HTTP or private Git (`EndpointSyncWorker` + `GitEndpointFetcher`), so technicians can rotate tunnels remotely.
 - **Resilient browsing experience** – `MainCoordinator` toggles between direct connection, HTTP endpoints, and the tunnel, surfaces the active target in the toolbar/snackbar, probes HTTP paths every 10 s while on SSH so it can promote faster routes automatically, caches full HTML snapshots for offline mode, keeps uploads/downloads working, and exposes quick troubleshooting actions.
 - **Material 3 settings & diagnostics** – Compose screens (`SettingsScreen`, `ConnectionDiagnosticsActivity`) expose every knob: ntfy topics, SSH keys/passwords, host fingerprints, force IPv4, localized UI (English/PT-BR), and real-time connection logs, with defaults (e.g., “Hide connection messages”) now seedable via `.env` or `app_defaults.json`.
+Diagnostics also surface Git update check status/timestamp for troubleshooting.
 - **Embedded white‑label builder** – `TemplateAppBuilder` repackages a base APK, swaps icons/manifest ids/default secrets, and signs the result (either with an auto-generated key or a custom PEM pair) so each branch can get its own branded tunnel app directly from Settings.
 Pass `-PdisableAppBuilder` to Gradle if you need to exclude this feature (and the bundled `base_template_apk.tar`) from a specific build.
+Git-based app updates can be enabled via `DEFAULT_GIT_UPDATE_FILE` (supports `*` wildcard) with in-app/manual “Check for updates” prompts.

 ## System Overview